Are you an essential oils newbie?

 If you’re overwhelmed by your new essential oils, don’t worry.
 I was once in your shoes!

-If you’re like me, and you’re not sure how to start using essential oils, that’s totally understandable!
+If you’re like me, and you’re not sure how to use essential oils, that’s totally understandable!

 This article may contain affiliate links, which means by clicking and purchasing a product via our website, we receive a small commission at no extra cost to you.
 It is our policy not to promote or endorse products that we would not purchase or use ourselves.

-First things first… do you have a starter kit?
+First things first… do you have an essential oils starter kit?

 While I am not set on a particular brand of oils, most of my oils are Young Living, and I recommend them to everyone!
-You can purchase a starter kit through a consultant in your area (this will also sign you up as a Young Living member) or you can jump on Amazon and order one right now (doesn’t include membership).
+You can purchase a starter kit through a consultant (you can find an awesome one in this Facebook group right here – and tell them Klara sent you!).
+Alternatively you can also just jump on Amazon and order one right now (doesn’t include membership).

 Here are my top tips for getting started with your essential oils starter kit:

 Diffusing is the most popular use for essential oils, because many of their properties can be activated simply by breathing them in.
 Not sure what to diffuse?
-Recently Tahlia posted some basic essential oils to start with, and this is a great starting place for oils newbies as she talks about a number of oils that come in most starter kits (depending on the brand, some oils may have different names).
+Recently Tahlia posted some basic essential oils for beginners, and this is a great starting place for oils newbies as she talks about a number of oils that come in most starter kits (depending on the brand, some oils may have different names).